Dr. Nancy Reid

 Method: A PubMed and Ovid literature search was conducted with search terms transgender, LGBTQIA discrimination, family medicine, and gender dysphoria.
 Twenty-four pertinent articles were retrieved and served as the basis for this clinical review.

 Results: A lack of evidence-based research and training on managing transgender patients in the primary care setting in medical schools, physician assistant programs, and nursing programs.

 Conclusion: The integration and implementation of standards of care for transgender and gender-nonconforming patients into the medical curriculum and primary care practice can save lives by reducing knowledge gaps, potential biases, and discrimination against these patients.

 Keywords: Transgender, gender dysphoria, primary care, healthcare

 Lopez EE.
 Improvement of Transgender Health Care in the Primary Care Setting.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(4).